 The photo above shows the actual stone that is called the Devil’s Pulpit as it looks like one you would normally see in a church.

-My children don’t like getting their photos taken, so lots of photos from the back!
+My children don’t like getting their photos taken much, so lots of photos from the back!
 The monkey manners seemed to appear as they were climbing trees and hanging.
 I liked seeing that, I was hoping that they were enjoying it a little.

 The steps, known as Jacob’s ladder or the Devil’s staircase, were muddy, wet and slippery.
 When I was researching the location I read that they were 200 years old!

 It didn’t take that long to get down and it wasn’t as bad as I thought it would be.
-Just be prepared to get muddy!
+Just be prepared to get muddy and watch your step.

 It was so worth the effort though, what a reward.
 It looked like a hidden Jurassic world with different colours of green, red, orange and brown.
 The water was red/orange in colour.
 It looked like blood, whisky or Irn Bru … take your pick!